Little by Little (Oasis song)

 "Little by Little" is a song by English rock band Oasis, first released as the sixth track on their fifth studio album, Heathen Chemistry.
-In September 2002, it was released with "She Is Love" as the first (and only) double A-side single by the band, peaking at number two on the UK Singles Chart and number nine on the Irish Singles Chart.
+In September 2002, it was released with "She Is Love" as the only double A-side single by the band, peaking at number two on the UK Singles Chart and number nine on the Irish Singles Chart.
 "Little by Little" by itself reached number two on the Canadian Singles Chart and number five in Italy.
 Noel Gallagher provides lead vocals on both tracks, which he also wrote.

 The promo video to the song featured a guest role by Robert Carlyle.
 The cover art for the single is an homage to Robert Indiana's Love artwork series.

 Background

-Liam Gallagher was originally meant to record lead vocals for "Little by Little", but according to Noel, he couldn't manage it.
+Liam Gallagher was originally meant to record lead vocals for "Little by Little", but according to Noel, he could not manage it.
 "It's a shame 'cos that would have made it extra, extra special.
 When it came to him (recording the vocals) you could see he was going, 'I'm not going to fucking get it.'
 And we were all willing him to get it.
 I went in and did a version and you could see he was sat at the desk going, 'Fucking bastard.
 He's got it.'
 But he doesn't want to do anything that's shit."